 - See our Expungement Information Page.

 - If you are currently represented by an attorney inform him or her immediately.
 The attorney can place you on the court's calendar to clear it up.
-If you do not have an attorney, call the number to Room 111 (above) and find out which court issued the bench warrant.
+If you do not have an attorney, call (530) 406-6705 and find out which court issued the bench warrant.
 You will then need to hire an attorney or contact the Public Defender’s Office to take care of calendaring it, or you can calendar it yourself by calling the Court Clerk’s office with the bench warrant number or case number.
 Bear in mind there are no guarantees that you will not be arrested on the bench warrant until you appear in court.

 - To find out if you have a have a bench warrant for your arrest you should contact your attorney.
-You may also contact the Court Clerk's office located at the Yolo Superior Court, Criminal Division, 725 Court Street, Room 111, Woodland, California 95695, (530) 406-6705.
+You may also contact the Court Clerk's office located at the Yolo Superior Court, Criminal Division, 1000 Main Street, Woodland, California 95695, (530) 406-6705.
+Operating hours are Monday-Friday 8:00 am to 3:00 pm.
 Time permitting, the clerk on duty will do a search for you.
-It is recommended that you make inquiries with room 111 by telephone.
+It is recommended that you make inquiries by telephone.

 - In many respects, a defense lawyer's belief in a client's guilt or innocence is irrelevant.
 That determination is the job of the judge or jury under our adversarial system of justice.
 Under the federal and state constitutions, every person charged with a crime by the government is entitled to competent legal representation.
 The job of a criminal defense lawyer is not only to insure that the innocent are not convicted, it also consists of making sure that charges and punishment are meted out in a fair and evenhanded manner.